Level Designer

 Zoomopoly

-For Zoomopoly I implemented many self written code to work with the scene and canvas setup, and asset integration.
+For Zoomopoly I mainly focused on coding to work with the scene and canvas setup, with asset integration.
 Ensuring that all components functioned cohesively and reliably.

-I also gained a deeper knowledge of how scripting integrates seamlessly with gameplay mechanics, user interfaces, and in-game features.
-This project not only sharpened my technical skills, but also strengthened my ability to manage complexity, troubleshoot issues, and to think ahead and write clean.
+I also gained a deeper knowledge of how scripting integrates seamlessly with gameplay mechanics, user interfaces, and in game features.
+This project not only sharpened my technical skills, but also strengthened my ability to manage complex features, troubleshoot issues, and to write clean code.

 Zoomopoly Gameplay